darrylb123/usbrelay/README.md

 The module has a USB device ID of 0519:2018.
 There are modules with 1,2,4,and 8 relays.
 The module accepts a request for relay 9 which turns on/off all relays.
-Operating the module works the same as for the DccTech modules except the serial used is A0001 Running usbrelay without arguments prints all posible relays (8) to stdout.
+Operating the module works the same as for the DccTech modules except the serial used is A0001 Running usbrelay without arguments prints all possible relays (8) to stdout.
 ```
 $ sudo usbrelay A0001_2=1 # Turns on relay 2
 $ sudo usbrelay /dev/hidraw4_1=1